-The purpose of this business plan is to outline an actionable course for the successful adaptation, marketing, and distribution of a series of bankable spec-scripts for live-action feature film and/or streaming under a pending trademark banner THE PROMISE OF CHRISTMAS, featuring the titles of thee published books Three kings and a Prince-The First Christmas, The Sleighmaker, and The Promise Kept.
+The purpose of this business plan is to outline an actionable course for the successful adaptation, marketing, and distribution of a series of bankable spec-scripts for live-action feature film and/or streaming under the trademark banner ®THE PROMISE OF CHRISTMAS, featuring the titles of thee published books Three kings and a Prince-The First Christmas, The Sleighmaker, and The Promise Kept.

 Management will work to develop relationships that will yield strong and proven attachments of credited writers, and development of trailers from a mix of bankable and up and coming talent, featured on the company’s website for book sales, social media advertising, and industry publications, for the purpose of both bankability and marketing awareness.

 The financial requirement for this plan is $375,000 for adaptation of each book.
 This first funding will support the development of budgets for; Spec-Script Adaptation and Treatment, Production, and Post‐production deliverables per feature.
 This structure allows for both cost effective budgets and logistic planning, while keeping superior production value capable of supporting an online platform acquisition deal, and distribution plan.

 Financing and accounting for each adaptation will be done independent of each other within the LLC to use and economize resources that could be made transferable to each following adaptation, thereby supplying consistency and continuity in quality and bankability, resulting in a higher return of investment for the LLC members.

 The above funds are needed to complete each book’s adaptation spec script for a feature film and to supply added production value to ensure market viability.
 The completed feature film is poised to perform well in its marketplace.